tubaman48/CI-MS2-find-a-bandstand/README.md

 ## Description

-> The Find A Bandstand Project is dedicated to increasing the awareness of bandstands to increase their utilisation and thus maintain their longer term viability.
+> The Find a Bandstand Project is dedicated to increasing the awareness of bandstands to increase their utilisation and thus maintain their longer term viability.

 ---